 Hey!
 My name is AJ Federici and this is the fun part of my website where I intend to showcase different projects that I am working on.

 But first, I want to take some time to talk a little bit about myself.
 I grew up in Dekalb, Illinois and lived there until I was about 15.
 At the end of my freshman year I was accepted into a residential highschool, the.
-After my three years there, I continued on to the University of Illinois Urbana-Champaign where I am currently a sophomore.
-I am studying computer science in the college of enginnering, and when I'm not working on projects or in class I enjoy things like going for a run, playing chess, basketball, or the piano in my free time.
+After my three years there, I continued on to the University of Illinois Urbana-Champaign where I am currently going into my second year as of Fall 2019.
+Despite beng my second year, I am taking Junior and Senior level classes thanks to my advanced highschool education that I am thankful for every dat.
+My major is computer science within the college of enginnering.
+At the U of I, I am involved with the Illini Hyperloop team and am in the Alpha Tau Omega Fraternity.
+When I'm not working on projects or in class I enjoy things like going for a run, playing chess, basketball, or the piano in my free time.
 I love traveling and being outdoors but I also enjoy quiet days indoors watching some Rick and Morty.
-Computer science is my main passion - there are tons of sub-categories and uses for tools in cs that have caught my interest!
+Computer science is my main passion - there are tons of sub-categories and uses for tools in CS that have caught my interest!

 During my senior year of highschool (October 2017 - May 2018) I interned at TransMarket Group, a proprietary trading firm based in Chicago for about 8 hours every week.
 I worked on many small projects in python ranging from database manipulation to data analytics.
 As far as personal projects go, I have a huge fan of cryptocurrency which meets at the roads of finance, crpytography, and computer science.
 While it is a recent fad, I have been interested and involved since 2016 (the boom where popularity skyrocketed was the end of 2017).
 So, I am working on a simple bot that will trade crpytocurrency based on analytics and algorithms.
 One of my current ideas is to use a combination of techical and fundamental analysis by combining two different ML models.
 I plan on weighting a CNN trained for sentiment analysis and an LSTM trained for price prediction to combine these two investing strategies.